karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 - 4 multi-row target images, and
 - 2 multi-row regressor images.

-The columns to include in the multi-row plots is defined in the json command file (and explained in the [next post](../spectrodata-OSSL4ML06-mlmodel/).
+The columns to include in the multi-row plots are defined in the json command file (and explained in the [next post](../spectrodata-OSSL4ML06-mlmodel02/).
 Altogether there are 4 columns that can be included in the multi-row plots:

 - permutation importance (permutationImportance),
 - feature (coefficient) importance (featureImportance),